skienzmatishun/rippreport/content/p/million-dollar-swimming-pool/index.md

 ---
-title: "MILLION DOLLAR SWIMMING POOL"
+title: MILLION DOLLAR SWIMMING POOL
 date: 2018-07-06
-thumbnail: "img/million-dollar-swimming-pool.jpg"
+thumbnail: img/million-dollar-swimming-pool.jpg
 categories:
 - freaky-friday
 tags:
 - catalyst
 - chris-elliott
 - kevin-boone
 - tucker-dorsey
 authors:
 - ripp-report
+alttags: "Two men in suits stand before a pool backdrop; a life ring labeled Catalyst floats above them, referencing concerns abou..."
 ---
 Catalyst players have developed a shell game called follow the LLC’s.
 Daphne Mayor, a catalyst charter member, explains that “Alabama is a buyer beware state.”
 BUYER BEWARE OF CATALYST is what consumers should be aware of.

 IF YOU ARE LOOKING TO BUY A HOME IN BALDWIN COUNTY, THIS IS A MUST READ.